Classification of Pulsars using Extreme Deconvolution: Extreme Deconvolution

-The traditional GMM models the distribution as a mixture of Gaussian clusters.
-Each Gaussian cluster has a weight, a central data point (mean) and variance associated with it.
-The likelihood of each data point ($x$) for a GMM is given by: where, $\alpha_j$, $\mu_j$ and $\Sigma_j$ are the weights, means, and variances of the $j^{th}$ Gaussian cluster, $\mathcal{N}(x|\mu_j,\Sigma_j)$ is the Gaussian probability density function of the $j^{th}$ gaussian cluster, $K$ is the total number of clusters.
-The sum of all the weights ($\alpha_j$) is equal to one.
-The best-fit parameters for each of the clusters are found using Expectation-Maximization (EM) algorithm~\cite{EM}.
+The GMM models the distribution as a mixture of Gaussian clusters.
+Each Gaussian cluster has a weight, a central data point (mean) and a covariance matrix associated with it.
+The likelihood of each data point ($\mathbf{x}$) for a GMM is given by: